I tested the top giant bubble recipes. Here’s the best one.

-Giant bubbles are a fave in our household.
+Huge bubbles are a favorite in our household.
 But there are so many homemade giant bubble recipes out there.
 Which one is the best?
-We put them to the test.
-Here’s what we found.
+We put them to the test and I found the best giant bubble recipe.
+Check it out.

 First off, all of the recipes I tried worked pretty good with only slight differences.
-But one recipe came out the winner.
+But this specific giant bubble recipe came out the winner.
 Check out the recipes and decide for yourself.

 4th place giant bubble recipes: Corn syrup